md415/htb/optimum/Readme.md

 ## Summary

-* Windows Server 2012 R2 with a file server running on port 80
+* Windows Server 2012 R2 with a file server running on port 80.
-* RCE exists for the file server, HFS 2.3
+* RCE exists for the file server, HFS 2.3.
-* Simple web server to host nc.exe and a python script is enough to get a reverse shell
+* Simple web server to host nc.exe and a python script is enough to get a reverse shell.
+* Privilege escalation was difficult.
+Found a kernel exploit for MS16-098 that worked.

 ## Tools needed

 * Python with http.server module
 * searchsploit
 * nc
+* An exploit suggester.
+I tried winPEAS, but should have used Sherlock or Windows-Exploit-Suggester.

 ## Detection